carloheissen/carloheissen.github.io/index.markdown

 ### About me:

-I am a theoretical physics working on quantum field theory, scattering amplitudes, and gravitational waves.
-Since 2023, I am a [postdoctoral fellow at Queen Mary University of London](https://www.qmul.ac.uk/maths/profiles/heissenbergc.html), my work is supported by UK Research and Innovation (UKRI) via the grant ["EikoGrav"](https://gtr.ukri.org/projects?ref=EP%2FX037312%2F1).
+I am a theoretical physicist working on quantum field theory, scattering amplitudes, and gravitational waves.
+Since 2023, I am a [postdoctoral fellow at Queen Mary University of London](https://www.qmul.ac.uk/maths/profiles/heissenbergc.html), and my work is supported by UK Research and Innovation (UKRI) via the grant ["EikoGrav"](https://gtr.ukri.org/projects?ref=EP%2FX037312%2F1).

 My research focuses on the classical limit of scattering amplitudes and their application to the calculation of gravitational-wave observables in the post-Minkowskian approximation.
 I am also interested in asymptotic